flastar-fr/FlaPU2Engine/README.md

 ## How to program ?
 With the ISA and some really basic knowledge of assembly, you should be able to program in my assembly language.
 However, you may need some extra information on some particular things.
+Note that I do not follow a 100% the ISA.
+I added a couple more features for some instructions, so I recommend you watching my code for the instruction implementation before calling it.

 ### Null register
 This project uses my own architecture, so the first register (r0) is an eternal null register, which means that no matter what value you assign to it, its value will always be 0.